 In this case, the police report provides enough evidence for the victim to file for maximum compensation against the negligent party.

 Police reports take a bit of time and are not instantaneously available to anyone.
-Depending on the state you’re in, it might take 14 days for the police reports to be available, however, you might get it sooner or even later than that.
+Depending on your state, it might take 14 days for the police reports to be available.
+However, you might get it sooner or even later than that.

 Once the police reports are ready, the parties (the negligent party, own insurance company, other driver’s insurance company, and yourself) can head down to the police precinct nearest to the accident site for the police reports.
-Usually, the party requiring police reports needs to pay a nominal fee of $22 for the police accident report, however, this also varies depending on the police precinct.
+Usually, the party requiring police reports must pay a fee of $22 for the police accident report.
+However, this also varies depending on the police precinct.

-There are no specific state laws that enforces individuals to report their car accidents to their auto insurance company, however, it is usually within the signed insurance policy with the auto insurance company that requires reporting any type of accident or damage to the car immediately within a few days.
+No specific state laws enforce individuals to report their car accidents to their auto insurance company.
+However, it is usually within the signed insurance policy with the auto insurance company that requires reporting any accident or damage to the car immediately within a few days.

 This is a clause that many auto insurance companies use because if you don’t report accidents within a specified period of time, you risk insurance coverages and insurance claims for non-compliance.

-Got into a motor vehicle accident and it was the other driver’s fault?
+Got into a motor vehicle accident, and it was the other driver’s fault?
 Are you injured and are looking for compensation for your loss?
-Contact us now and get a free consultation with one of our car accident attorneys where they will discuss your available legal options for your case.
+Contact us now and get a free consultation with one of our car accident attorneys, where our charismatic, attentive team will discuss the available legal options for your case.

 We’ve had more than 3,000 clients with many successes and positive results.
-Our legal experts will help establish your claim and fight for your rights against the drivers involved by doing a thorough investigation, getting the official report, and filing a lawsuit so that you get paid for your losses.
+Our legal experts will help establish your claim and fight for your rights against the drivers involved by conducting a thorough investigation, getting the official report, and filing a lawsuit to get paid for your losses.
 For more detailed information, call us at (213) 596-9642 today!